Saint David's Day: Celebration and traditions

+Wales

 Around Wales each year, Saint David is commemorated in parades, the largest of which is in Cardiff.
 The parade is a non-military celebration of Welsh heritage and culture.
 To mark Saint David's Day and their return from a six-month tour of Afghanistan, soldiers from the Royal Welsh Regiment provided the Changing of the Guard ceremony at Cardiff Castle's south gate on 27 and 28 February 2010.

 On 1 March 2010, the seventh National Saint David's Day Parade occurred in Cardiff city centre.
 Celebrations included concerts, a parade, and a food festival.
 The food festival ran from 26 February with the third annual Really Welsh Food Festival in Queen Street, featuring all-Welsh produce.
 Following the parade, several Welsh entertainers performed and in the evening Cardiff Central Library provided free entertainment and food.

-Other locations

 Many towns now hold an annual parade through the town centre.
 Concerts are held in pubs, clubs, and other venues.
 In the town of Colwyn Bay in north Wales, an annual parade through the town centre is now held with several hundred citizens and schoolchildren participating.
 Other events are centred on the parade.

 Swansea inaugurated a "St David's Week" festival in 2009 with a range of musical, sporting, and cultural events held throughout the city to mark the national day.
 For 2018, the city followed St David's Day celebrations with a two-day food festival.

+Celebrations elsewhere

 Disneyland Paris also organises yearly events to celebrate Saint David's Day, which includes a Welsh-themed week, fireworks, parades, and Disney characters dressed in traditional Welsh attire.

-Washington, DC holds a St. David's Day congressional reception at the United States Capitol in honor of the First Minister of Wales' biannual visits.
+Washington, DC holds a St. David's Day congressional reception at the United States Capitol in honour of the First Minister of Wales' biannual visits.

 The Los Angeles St. David's Day Festival – National Day of Wales is the largest annual event of its kind in the United States, encompassing an eisteddfod, Celtic marketplace, classes, and a concert.